 According to AAFP, approximately 700,000 Americans suffer from the pain of vertebral compression fractures every year.
 While most of the patients who suffer from vertebral fractures are postmenopausal women with osteoporosis, anyone can suffer from this injury.
 Additionally, if this injury goes untreated, you could suffer long-term effects of fractured vertebrae.
 If you suffered a vertebral compression fracture due to a physical assault or a car accident that wasn’t your fault, Chicago back injury attorneys at Curcio Law Offices want to represent you.
 Call us today at 312-321-1111 for a free consultation.

 What is a Fractured Vertebrae?

-A fractured vertebrae is also called a vertebral compression fracture (VCF) which happens when one or multiple of the bony blocks in the spine breaks down.
+A fractured vertebrae is also called a vertebral compression fracture (VCF), which happens when one or multiple of the bony blocks in the spine break down.
 These fractures most commonly happen in the middle of the spine.

 Symptoms of a Fractured Vertebrae

 People can experience a variety of symptoms if they have one or multiple compression fractures.
 Additionally, spinal compression fractures can range from tiny, painless cracks over time to major cracks and vertebral damage that happens suddenly.
 Slight, gradual damage to the vertebrae will certainly result in more mild back pain.
 Meanwhile, major and sudden spine fractures will certainly result in debilitating pain.
 Listed below are some of the most common symptoms of a fractured vertebra:

 - Sudden, severe pain in your back following an accident or intense movement

 - Chronic pain that worsens when you do simple movements but gets better when you lie down